 Training shall be provided to each affected RIT employee:

 Affected employees must take training prior to initial assignment of conducting confined space entries.
-This training is provided online through the link on the right side of this webpage or through the RIT EH&S Department.
+This training is provided online through the link below or through the RIT EH&S Department.

 NOTE: Contractors are to receive confined space training from their employer.